doctorray117/minecraft-ondemand/README.md

 1. Open Minecraft Multiplayer, let it look for our server, it will fail.
 2. The DNS lookup query is logged in Route53 on our public hosted zone.
 3. CloudWatch forwards the query to a Lambda function.
-4. The Lambda function modifies an ECS Fargate service to a desired task count of 1.
+4. The Lambda function modifies an existing ECS Fargate service to a desired task count of 1.
 5. Fargate launches two containers, Minecraft and a watchdog.
 6. The watchdog optionally sends a text message through Twilio when the server is ready.
 7. Refresh Minecraft server list, server is ready to connect.